Lupin3000/PythonScapyExamples/dns/readme.md

 # DNS Sniffer

-Simple Python DNS sniffer script (_via Python Scapy_) to display DNS requests and optional to store DNS requests (_as JSON_) with timestamp and to show top 5.
+Simple Python DNS sniffer script to display DNS requests and optional to store DNS requests (_as JSON_) with timestamp and/or to show top 5 requests.

 ## Prepare environment

 - You can use Python virtualenv
-- Python3.x is needed.
+- Python3.x is needed
+- root rights required (_or via sudo_)

 ```shell
 # install needed packages